Rippon Lodge

-Rippon Lodge is one of the oldest houses remaining in Prince William County, Virginia, and listed on the National Register of Historic Places since 1971.
+Rippon Lodge is one of the oldest houses remaining in Prince William County, Virginia, United States, and listed on the National Register of Historic Places since 1971.
 Built around 1747 by Richard Blackburn (1705-1757) as the main residence and headquarters of his plantation, it lies on high ground overlooking Neabsco Creek at the south end of what is now the unincorporated town of Woodbridge at 15520 Blackburn Road.
 The house takes its name from Richard Blackburn's birthplace, the small city of Ripon in North Yorkshire, England.